alexlafroscia/ember-blueprint-jscodeshift/README.md

 Next, include it in the blueprint that you want to invoke the codemod.
 Normally this will be a blueprint that matches the name of your addon, since that is run automatically when the addon is installed.

 Now you can define a set of JSCodeShift transforms to run whenever this generator is invoked.
-Note that a transform can be a URL or a relative path to one.
+For each codemod, you provide one or more "globs" used to locate include and the path to the transform to execute on them.
+Note that a transform can be a URL or a relative path to a codemod that's part of your addon.

 ```javascript
 // blueprints/some-blueprint/index.js